 If interested in working with me as a undegraduate, graduate student or postdoc, please feel free to contact me.

-Mark Moldwin is a Professor of Space Sciences and Applied Physics within the University of Michigan’s Department of Atmospheric, Oceanic and Space Sciences within the College of Engineering.
+Mark Moldwin is a Professor of Space Sciences and Engineering and Applied Physics within the University of Michigan’s Department of Climate and Space Sciences and Engineering within the College of Engineering and affiliated with the Space Physics Research Laboratory and the Robotics Institute.
 Prior to joining the faculty of UM in July of 2009, Dr. Moldwin was a Professor of Space Physics at UCLA (2000-2009), Professor Physics and Space Sciences at Florida Institute of Technology in Melbourne (1994-2000) and a Postdoctoral Research Fellow in the Space and Atmospheric Sciences and Non-proliferation and International Security groups at Los Alamos National Laboratory.
 Dr. Moldwin joined the lab in 1992 after receiving his Ph.D. in Astronomy/Space Physics from Boston University.
 He was awarded a B.A. in Physics with Honors from the University of Alaska-Fairbanks in 1987.

 Dr. Moldwin’s primary research interests are magnetospheric, ionospheric and heliospheric plasma physics, and pre-college space science education and outreach.
-He has published over 130 refereed scientific articles on these subjects.
+He has published over 160 refereed scientific articles on these subjects.
 Dr. Moldwin was a NASA/ASEE Kennedy Space Center Faculty Fellow, a Los Alamos National Laboratory Associated Western Universities Faculty Fellow, and a NASA Goddard Space Flight Center Visiting Scientist.
 Prof. Moldwin is a National Science Foundation CAREER Award winner and a Research Corporation Cottrell Scholar.
-Prof. Moldwin is or has been the principal or co-investigator of over 50 externally peer-reviewed scientific projects including building the magnetometers to fly on NASA’s Space Technology – 5 satellites, the upcoming Air Force DSX mission satellite, and ground-based magnetometer deployment in North America, South America, Africa and Antarctica.
+Prof. Moldwin is or has been the principal or co-investigator of over 75 externally peer-reviewed scientific projects including building the magnetometers to fly on NASA’s Space Technology – 5 satellites, the upcoming Air Force DSX mission satellite, and ground-based magnetometer deployment in North America, South America, Africa and Antarctica.
+Mark is a co-founder of A2 Motus LLC an education technology company developing devices to enable teachers and students to better understand complex systems through kinesthetic activities.

-Prof. Moldwin has taught over a dozen different physics and space science courses, was awarded Florida Tech’s Teaching Excellence Award, UCLA’s Academic Senate’s Distinguished Teaching Award was rated as a Top Ten Professor by the Associated Student’s of UCLA and was awarded the UM College of Engineering's Raymond J. and Monica E. Schultz Outreach and Diversity Award .
-He currently serves as a NASA THEMIS Mission EPO Scientist, the Chair of the NASA MMS EPO External Review Team and the Editor in Chief of AGU's Reviews of Geophysics.
+Prof. Moldwin has taught over a dozen different physics and space science courses, was awarded Florida Tech’s Teaching Excellence Award, UCLA’s Academic Senate’s Distinguished Teaching Award, was rated as a Top Ten Professor by the Associated Student’s of UCLA, was awarded UM's Provost's Teaching Innovation Prize, the UM College of Engineering's Raymond J. and Monica E. Schultz Outreach and Diversity Award and UM's Harold R. Johnson Diversity Service Award.
+He currently serves as a Faculty Associate of UM's Center for Research on Learning and Teaching in Engineering, the Chair of the NASA MMS EPO External Review Team, and the Editor in Chief of AGU's Reviews of Geophysics.